nextcloud/documentation/user_manual/files/filesweb.rst

 display a file, it starts a download process and downloads the file to your computer.

 Video streaming by the native ownCloud video player depends on your Web browser and the video format.
-If your ownCloud administrator has enable video streaming, and it doesn't work in your Web browser, it may be a browser issue.
+If your ownCloud administrator has enabled video streaming, and it doesn't work in your Web browser, it may be a browser issue.

 Moving Files